 If the TOE supports the Mifare® protocol, a special area of the EEPROM is reserved and can only be accessed by the Mifare® Operating System.

 SF9: Cryptographic Support

 Cryptographic operations are provided by the TOE.
-The TOE is equipped with several hardware accelerators to support the standard cryptographic operations.
-The DES is supported completely in hardware, the hardware
+The TOE is equipped with a hardware accelerator to support the standard cryptographic operations.
+The DES is supported completely in hardware.